PechkinBY/rsschool-cv/cv.md

 * (2019-2023) Belarusian state university of informatics and radioelectronics

 ### English
 I've been studying english for several years in courses.
-Now i'm studying in "International house" but before i was attending "Streamline".
 I've pass my English test on EPAM web-site for B1+ level
+* International House B2 setificate